Library Access for People with Disabilities

 Using the Library from Home by Internet & Phone

 - Visit the eBooks page to download eBooks, magazines, and eAudio books to your own eReader or digital player.
+Use online articles and databases to do library research.

 - Call or use the California Relay Service to reserve books, movies, and audiobooks, or you may reserve them online.
 Come by or send a friend to the library with your library card to pick up your reserved items.